aribornstein/p2p-webRTC-handshake/README.md

-# p2p-webRTC-handshake
+# Quest WebRTC chat

 This project demonstrates a serverless WebRTC chat application.
+It was designed to enable serverless client communicaiton between a quest 3 device and a mobile phone/ pc browser.
 It allows two peers to establish a direct, peer-to-peer connection and exchange messages without the need for a central server, except for initial signaling using URL parameters.

 ## Features